MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 ---
-title: Work with Dimensions| Microsoft Docs
+title: Work with Dimensions
-description: You use dimensions to categorize entries, for example, by department or project, so you can easily track and analyze data.
+description: You use dimensions to categorize entries, for example by department or project, so you can easily track and analyze data to help you make good business decisions.
-services: project-madeira
-documentationcenter: ''
-author: SorenGP
+author: edupont04

 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: analysis, history, track ms.date: 10/01/2020
+ms.search.keywords: analysis, history, track, business intelligence ms.date: 10/01/2020
 ms.author: edupont